-The volumes of diesel, fuel, gasoline, natural gas and propane consumed are established by compiling the Canadian dollars spent (\$) from the company's energy finance reports that are converted into volume using average cost per unit of energy per substance and province.
-Average cost per unit is determined by using best estimates for the time period covering January 1st to December 31st 2014.
+The volumes of diesel, fuel oil, gasoline, natural gas and propane consumed are established by compiling the Canadian dollars spent (\$) from the company's energy finance reports that are converted into volume using average costs per unit of energy per substance and province.
+Average costs per unit are determined by using best estimates for the time period covering January 1st to December 31st 2015.

-Emissions were calculated by multiplying these fossils fuel volumes by the emission factors taken from the Canada National Inventory Report (National Inventory Report 1990-2012: Greenhouse Gas Sources and Sinks in Canada Part 2).
+Emissions were calculated by multiplying these fossil fuel volumes by the Canadian emission factors taken from the National Inventory Report 1990-2014: Greenhouse Gas Sources and Sinks in Canada (Part 2).

-The total GHG emissions, in tonnes of CO_2e , were calculated by multiplying the mass of each gas (CO_2 , CH_4 and N_2O) by its global warming potential (GWP) and adding up the totals.
-GWPs used are from the IPCC Fourth Assessment Report: Climate Change 2007.
-(GWP of $CO_2 = 1$, GWP of $CH_4 = 25$ and GWP of $N_2O = 298$).
+The total GHG emissions, in tonnes of $CO{2}e$, were calculated by multiplying the mass of each gas (CO{2} , CH{4} and $N{2}O$) by its global warming potential (GWP) and adding up the totals.
+GWPs used are from the IPCC Fifth Assessment Report, 2014 (GWP of $CO{2} = 1$, GWP of $CH{4} = 28$ and GWP of $N{2}O = 265$).

-Biomass emissions were calculated by applying the following assumption on the volume of diesel and gasoline consumed: 2% biodiesel content in diesel and 5% ethanol content in gasoline.
+Biomass emissions were calculated by applying the following assumptions on the volume of diesel and gasoline consumed: 2% biodiesel content in diesel and 5% ethanol content in gasoline.